Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 Staff should also report any concerns about sexting (youth produced sexual imagery) to the Safeguarding Team, Deputy Designated Safeguarding Lead or senior member of staff who will follow the guidance in: Sexting in schools and colleges: Responding to incidents and safeguarding young people (UK Council for Child Internet Safety) (https://www.gov.uk/government/groups/uk-council-for-child-internet-safety-ukccis provides clarity as to how staff should respond to these incidents).

-The College’s online/E-safety/Acceptable User policy clearly outlines the way in which the College uses technology and the measures in place to ensure safe and responsible use by all.
+The College’s on-line/E-safety/Acceptable User policy clearly outlines the way in which the College uses technology and the measures in place to ensure safe and responsible use by all.
 There is a clear code of conduct for staff and volunteers which sets out the use of new technologies, mobile phones, and personal photographic equipment around children.
-The College will consider looked After Children (Children in Care) who might be put at risk by being included in publicity materials or College photographs.
+The College will consider Looked After Children (Children in Care) who might be put at risk by being included in publicity materials or College photographs.

 The DfE highlights the risks of new technologies: